Mounir-Merhebi/Mounir-Merhebi/README.md

 *📚 Outside of code: I enjoy philosophy, deep reading, and exploring how ideas shape the world

-*🎮 Proud PC gamer—my IDE runs hot, but so does my GPU
+*🎮 Proud PC gamer my IDE runs hot, but so does my GPU

 ### 🔗 Connect With Me